-Monitoring the number of alerts generated each day and their hourly distribution provides security teams with a detailed understanding of the store's internal dynamics.
+Monitoring the number of alerts generated each day and their hourly distribution provides security teams with a detailed understanding of internal store dynamics.
 A peak in alerts at the end of the day or during certain time slots can signal increased vulnerability related to reduced vigilance or higher foot traffic.

-📷 Camera Performance Analysis
+📷 Performance Analysis by Camera

 Cameras play a crucial role in any surveillance system, but not all areas of a store present the same level of risk.
 This is where the analysis of suspicious gestures by Oxania comes in.